CircleCI-Public/circleci-config-sdk-ts/CONTRIBUTING.md

    repo.
 1. Clone your newly forked repository to your local machine.
 1. Create a new branch for your changes: `git checkout -b fix_my_issue main`
-1. Run `npm run setup`
+1. Install dependencies: `npm install`
 1. Implement your change with appropriate test coverage.
 1. Utilize our [commit message conventions](commit).
-1. Run tests, linters, and formatters locally, with: `npm run prep`
+1. Run tests, linters, and formatters locally, with:
+   `npm run test, lint, prettier`
 1. Push all changes back to GitHub `git push origin fix_my_issue`
 1. In GitHub, send a Pull Request to `circleci-config-sdk-ts:main`